spurin/wsl-cgroupsv2/README.md

 Luckily, WSL comes with a configuration file that provides an option to set Kernel parameters.
 Leveraging this, we can disable cgroupsv1, thereby aligning the WSL environment with Mac OS X and modern Linux distributions.

 Implementing this change is straightforward.
-It's simply a matter of creating or editing a text file, which can be effortlessly reverted if necessary.
+It's simply a matter of creating or editing a text file at %USERPROFILE%\.wslconfig (i.e. for my user of James, this would be C:\Users\James\.wslconfig).
 Specifically, you need to add the following lines:

 ```
 [wsl2]
 kernelCommandLine = cgroup_no_v1=all systemd.unified_cgroup_hierarchy=1
 ```

-to the file %USERPROFILE%\.wslconfig (i.e. for my user of James, this would be C:\Users\James\.wslconfig)

 And then once saved, issuing a `wsl --shutdown` to restart WSL